hindu-comm/weblogs/manasataramgini/2015/07/2015-07-20_this-time-its-the-big-mans-story-2.md

-I was a teacher at one of the parallel courses being done at Dārubilapattana and I see that one of the directors of the course Suryaprakash was attending was none other than the dhūrta McKnight; He was the one supervising the labs\!”
+I was a teacher at one of the parallel courses being done at Dārubilapattana and I see that one of the directors of the course Suryaprakash was attending was none other than the dhūrta McKnight; He was the one supervising the labs!”
-Lootika: “Ah that clinches it in my mind\!”
+Lootika: “Ah that clinches it in my mind!”
 Somakhya: “In the meantime I have got the other piece of the puzzle, which completes the picture and we can explain everything now.
 That Tokyo conference is part of a series where I was a speaker.
 Hence, I